iar/wwlln_homepage/README.txt

 WWLLN Website

-Content in .htm files are reproduced elsewhere with the  <!--#include file="" --> command.
-In these cases edit the .htm file directly instead of the actual shtml file.
+Content in .htm files are reproduced elsewhere with PHP scripts.
+In these cases edit the .htm file directly instead of the actual html file.

-.html files are used to redirect to the corresponding .shtml.
-The .shtml allows for in line scripts such as the include command above.

 Base HTML5 Template created by: